Nevada Mesothelioma Lawyer

 Construction workers, plumbers, and electricians who worked in tourism were exposed to asbestos-containing materials (ACMs).
 This increased their chances of developing asbestosis, lung cancer, and malignant mesothelioma.

-Power Industry
+Asbestos in the Power Industry

-The power generating industry was also a significant user of asbestos and ACMs.
+The power-generating industry was also a significant user of asbestos and ACMs.
 The industry prized asbestos for its fire-retardant properties and electrical and heat insulation.

 Employees at these job sites worked in an environment where it was easy to inhale or even swallow the fine asbestos fibers.